-1) Proposal of appropriate research projects on the basis of understanding the background on the mechanisms of DNA replication, cellular senescence and DNA repair.
+1) Proposal of appropriate research projects on the basis of understanding the background on the mechanisms of cell cycle checkpoint, apoptosis (cell death), cellular senescence and DNA repair.

 2) Understanding how to investigate mechanisms of cell cycle checkpoint and tumor suppressor genes.